langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 -	Attributes can be any type: string, tuple, bool are used but any other type is possible
 -	Syntetic attributes: group of attributes set once

 If the element has no attributes, you must pass “null” in its place.
-Alternatively you can use the special null attribute : “_”, which is almost exclusively used in RealWorldSharp instead of null
+Alternatively you can use the special null attribute : “_”, which is almost exclusively used in RealWorldSharp instead of null.

 As an alternative to manually coding every element, an utility (called HtmlConverter) is provided that will take a piece of existing HTML and will generate C# code.
 You can design the pages in your favorite web designer, copy the produced HTML and paste into HtmlConverter and you have now the C# code to continue with the development.
 Actually this is how the pages in RealWorldSharp app were produced: the HTML code was copied from the provided templates and the C# code was generated for me.